landisdesign/reactlibs-tdd/README.md

 at typical reducer functionality, it involves choosing an algorithm dependent upon the incoming action type, and using that algorithm to create a new instance of the state based upon the action's payload.
-Frequently this appears as a collection of statements in cases associated with the action type, but this is exactly what the Strategy pattern is designed for.
+Frequently this appears as a collection of statements in `switch` cases associated with the action type, but this is exactly what the Strategy pattern is designed for.

 In my previous iterations of this application, I chose to follow the standards presented in most tutorials.
 This time, I chose to build my reducer using an